-If you can, explain the brief process of designing the application that covers each step while giving the interviewer the small explanation of each.
+If you can, explain the brief process of designing the application that covers each step while giving the interviewer a small explanation of each.

 Software Engineering by Sommer Ville (9th Edition), (8th Edition) and Software Engineering: A practitioner's approach by Roger S. Pressman (7th Edition), (8th Edition).

-There are three paradigms such as Software development paradigm, software design paradigm, and programming paradigm.
-As per the skills you attain and knowledge you have you can answer the question accordingly.
+There are three paradigms as a Software development paradigm, software design paradigm, and programming paradigm.
+As per the skills you attain and the knowledge you have you can answer the question accordingly.

-Any software is judged on the characteristics of it, like what it offers or how well it can be used.
-Any software must satisfy the operational, transitional and maintenance grounds.
+Any software is judged on its characteristics of it, like what it offers or how well it can be used.
+Any software must satisfy the operational, transitional, and maintained grounds.

 Recommend the best one you know, or the one that is most widely used.
-Few of the tools available for the effective product management are Gantt chart, PERT chart, Resource histogram.
+A few of the tools available for effective product management are the Gantt chart, PERT chart, and Resource histogram.

 And, the answers to these questions are required to be given with complete honesty.
 If a can does not know the answer, he or she can frankly say it.